 Before battling at the 2022 ASC, Luke and Tom will compete at the 2022 Britain’s Strongest Man (BSM) contest on Feb.
-26, 2022, at the Utilita Arena in Newcastle upon Tyne, England.
+26, 2022, at the Utilita Arena in Sheffield, England.
 Tom is the defending champion, and the roster includes 2020 BSM winner Adam Bishop.

 We can expect Luke and Tom to post stellar performances in 2022 with the momentum built in 2021.
 Their training progression appears to be on point, and they are aware of making adjustments when something isn’t benefitting them in the gym.
 We’ll see how long until Harry joins the ranks of elite strongman competition, which seems to be a matter of when not if with his brothers by his side.